Phase separation in multiply periodic materials with fine microstructures: Mass-constrained case

 where $c_n \in \R$ is to be determined by enforcing the mass constraint.

 Therefore we must have

 which implies

 Therefore with this choice of $c_n$, the function $v_n$ satisfies the mass constraint.
+Moreover, we also have

-We need to check that it still converges in $L^1$, and that is does not change the energy in the limit.
+We need to check that $v_n$ still converges in $L^1$, and that is does not change the energy in the limit.
 Checking the $L^1$ convergence is easy, since the way we chose the constant $c_n$ implies

 For the energy convergence, we need to check that